Skip to Content

 Get Out On Olympic’s Lakes

-Lake Quinault, down on the southwest side of the park and Crescent Lake on the northeast side both have lodges and are popular places to stay.
+Lake Quinault, on the southwest side of the park, and Crescent Lake, on the northeast side, both have lodges and are popular places to stay.

 You get to do lake activities like kayaking, fishing and SUPing for general vacation fun.
-But the key features of the part—the rain forest, alpine forest and coastline— are close by, too.
+But the key features of the park—the rain forest, alpine forest and coastline— are close by.

 Where To Eat Around Olympic National Park: